shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_intro.md

 ### [Week 8](stat541_week8.md#week-8)

 Concepts: Basis functions.
-Regression splines as piecewise polynomials with smoothness and continuity constraints.
-Counting the number of basis functions for splines.
+Regression splines and counting the number of basis functions.
 Smoothing spline optimization problem.
 The smoothing matrix and effective degrees of freedom.
 Kernel smoothers.
 Boxcar, Gaussian, and Epanechnikov kernels.
 The effect of the bandwidth parameter.

 References: ISLR: 7.3-7.5, ESL: 5.2, 5.4, Have a look at equation (5.30) to see how smoothing splines can be applied to logistic regression.
 6.1-6.2 (Note ISLR does not have any material on kernel smoothing).

 ### [Week 9](stat541_week9.md#week-9)

 Concepts: Local polynomial regression.
 Bias of KNN and kernel smoothing near boundaries and near maxima or minima.
-How to use these smoothing methods for classification.
-Smoothing methods for higher dimensional features by changing the distance or kernel.
-The importance of standardizing features and choosing features that are relevant in KNN or kernel smoothing.
+Smoothing methods for classification.
+Smoothing methods for higher dimensional features.
+The importance of standardizing features.
 The curse of dimensionality.
 Generalized additive models and the backfitting algorithm.

 References: ISLR: 7.6-7.7, ESL: 6.1.1-6.1.2, 6.3, 9.1.